pstrsr/hexagonal-example/README.md

 ### How to run

-To run this application you need to first run a
+To run this application run:

 ```cmd
 mvn clean install
 ```

 in the root directory of this project.
-This will download all required dependencies and bundle your project properly.
+This will download all required dependencies and bundle the project properly.
 It will also auto generate some mapping classes with the [mapstruct](https://mapstruct.org/) plugin.

 The database for this application is a mongo db.
-You either need to have one running on your system, or you can alternatively start the MongoDB in docker with the included docker-compose file.
+We either need to have one running on our system, or we can alternatively start the MongoDB in docker with the included docker-compose file.

 ```cmd
 docker-compose -f mongodb-docker-compose up